Shrimphaus is usually around pH 9.1

 Water that is both alkaline (high dKH) and hard (high dGH) has a reputation for making submersed plant growth difficult.
 I will say that many types of submersed plants have done quite badly in the Shrimphaus.
 The double challenge of low CO2 (no CO2 gas injection) and hard water with high pH seems to have restricted the number of species that can thrive.
 So far Alternanthera reineckii ‘Mini’ and Helanthium bolivianum ‘Quadricostatus’ have done convincingly well, and some types of cryptocoryne species have also done pretty good.
 It is also definitely possible to grow black beard algae under alkaline water conditions – fortunately that has retreated recently as a problem in the Shrimphaus.

 Shrimphaus doesn’t have any fish, just bloody mary shrimp.
 They seem unfazed by the water conditions and live, eat and breed productively.
-Copepods and snails likewise haven’t had any noticeable problems.
+Copepods and snails likewise haven’t had any noticeable problems – actually snails can be harmed by acidic aquarium water.